 The right way to evaluate College Degree investments

 According to the Bureau of Labor and Statistics, in Q3 2012, The median wage earned by a High School graduate was $648 per week, while the median earned for a college graduate was $1,071 per week.
-Between Q1 2002 and Q3 2012, both those wages increased 1.97% per year on average.
-So lets assume wages are increasing each year in both categories at approximately 2%.
-For simplicity, lets assume someone leaving High School now has a choice of the $648 per week ($33,700 per year), or emerging four years later from college into the work force and earning slightly higher $1,159 per week ($1,071 adjusted for wage inflation of 2% per year, or $60,270 per year).
-The National Center For Education Statistics indicates that the average fees paid in a private institution last year was $32,900 and that prices have been increasing at 5.6% per year over the last decade, so lets assume that’s what our college student will pay.
+Between Q1 2002 and Q3 2012, both those wages increased by 1.97% per year on average.
+So let’s assume wages are increasing each year in both categories at approximately 2%.
+For simplicity, let’s assume someone leaving High School now has a choice of the $648 per week ($33,700 per year), or emerging four years later from college into the workforce and earning slightly higher $1,159 per week ($1,071 adjusted for wage inflation of 2% per year, or $60,270 per year).
+The National Center for Education Statistics indicates that the average fees paid in a private institution last year were $32,900 and that prices have been increasing at 5.6% per year over the last decade, so let’s assume that’s what our college student will pay.

 Lifetime Earnings (Absolute dollars earned assuming retirement at Age 65):